meshwrite/MeshWrite/docs/memory_bank/activeContext.md

     - Initialize task card with metadata and initial context

 2. Task Card Integration

     - Append task card content to system prompt
     - Allow model to read and update task card during task execution
     - Maintain task card throughout task lifecycle

+3. Task Card Visualization
+    - Add a "Task Card" button in the task header (left of the close button)
+    - Create a modal/panel UI for visualizing task cards
+    - Display task card content in a visually appealing format
+    - Show task progress with status indicators (TO DO, IN PROGRESS, DONE)
+    - Include task title, steps, context and other relevant information
+    - Make it match the visual style of the BeanVoyage example shown in the screenshot

 ### Recent Changes